|CAS #: 2425-06-1|

 |Personal protection: particulate filter respirator adapted to the airborne concentration of the substance.
 Do NOT let this chemical enter the environment.
 Sweep spilled substance into covered containers.
 If appropriate, moisten first to prevent dusting.
 Carefully collect remainder.
 Then store and dispose of according to local regulations.||

 According to UN GHS Criteria

-DANGERCauses eye irritation
+DANGERCauses skin and eye irritation

 May cause allergic or asthmatic symptoms or breathing difficulties if inhaled

 |Provision to contain effluent from fire extinguishing.
 Separated from strong bases and food and feedstuffs.
 Store in an area without drain or sewer access.|

 |TLV: 0.1 mg/m3, as TWA; (skin); (SEN); A3 (confirmed animal carcinogen with unknown relevance to humans)|